joshmoody24/joshmoody.org/src/content/blog/emulating-pong-neural-network.md

 Although it wasn't useful here, I think this local variance attention could be useful on other problems.
 I'm especially proud of inventing a machine learning technique that has "attention" in the name.

-(After this experiment, I learned that similar attention-based algorithms have been used elsewhere.
-Cool!)
+After this experiment, I learned that similar attention-based algorithms have been used elsewhere.
+One paper called it [uncertainty-driven loss](https://proceedings.neurips.cc/paper/2021/file/88a199611ac2b85bd3f76e8ee7e55650-Paper.pdf).

 I also experimented with cross entropy loss, which is used classifiers instead of regressors.
 Pong can be treated as a classification problem since it needs only two values: fully black and fully white.
 Once again, the results were not very different.
-Since MSE loss is more broadly usable in this domain, I decided to stick with it.
+Since MSE loss is more broadly applicable to images, I decided to stick with it.

 Genuine question: is there any real difference between using a regressive model with a threshold versus using a classifier model?
 Like for Pong, either one results in similar looking images.
 But should one theoretically perform better than the other?
 Are the gradients different or something?
 I couldn't find much useful information online about this.
 If anyone knows, shoot me an email 👀